The Entrance Facade from an early 19th century engraving

 Built / Designed For: Sir Rowland Winn, 4th Bt.

 Garden & Outbuildings: The Winn family owed its wealth to the coal under the Estate, which was mined for hundreds of years.
 The grounds were laid out by Stephen Switzer, circa 1731.
 Robert Adam designed lodges, garden buildings, and gates (he also re-designed the west and south ranges of the Stables).
 The Adam Gate and Lodge at Featherstone Moor is in the form of a large pyramid, dated 1776.
 Switzer's Orangery, Greenhouse, and Belvedere have all been demolished.
-The Menagerie, a little Gothic building, survives today; Robert Adam may have designed two small wings for it.
-The original Wakefield-Doncaster Bridge was designed by Sir George Savile, a Yorkshire neighbor, in 1761.
+The Menagerie, a little Gothic building, survives; Robert Adam may have designed two small wings for it.
+The original Wakefield-Doncaster Bridge was designed in 1761 by Sir George Savile, a Yorkshire neighbor.

 Architect: Stephen SwitzerDate: 1730s

 John Bernard (J.B.)
 Burke, published under the title of A Visitation of the Seats and Arms of the Noblemen and Gentlemen of Great Britain and Ireland, among other titles: 2.S.
 Vol. II, p.
 218, 1855.

 John Preston (J.P.)
 Neale, published under the title of Views of the Seats of Noblemen and Gentlemen in England, Wales, Scotland, and Ireland, among other titles: Vol. V, 1822.

 Country Life: XXI, 594, 1907.
 XXXVI, 582 plan, 684 [Furniture], 1914.
 CXI, 1248 [Furniture], 1492, 1572, 1652 plan, 1952.
 CXII, 1028 [Furniture], 1952.

 Book Type: Magazine